Discord-Resources-Wiki/Discord-Resources-Wiki/wiki/resources/bots/best.md

 ### OterluBot

-> **Description:** A moderation bot that uses AI to detect and log toxicity towards another user, nsfw content and profanity.
-Offers some statistics on your servers health based on the logs.  <br/>
+> **Description:** A moderation bot that uses AI to detect and log toxicity towards another user, nsfw content, and profanity.
+Offers some statistics on the health of your servers based on the logs.  <br/>
 **Link:** [OterluBot](https://www.oterlu.com/discord-bot)  <br/>
-**Credit:** @111891236792598528 @352832514819227655
+**Credit(s):** @111891236792598528 @352832514819227655

 ## ModMail